beyondstorage/specs/rfcs/47-better-error-handing.md

 #### Pros

 - The user can get `Op` by `As(Error)`, instead of figuring out which top-level error it is.
 (But `Op` may be rare to be need elsewhere than in an error message.)
+- What's more, we can add more common fields like HTTP status code in the top-level error.
 - Multiple middle-level errors are more expressive.

 #### Cons